mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 The following is the MTGJSON v5 Changelog.
 Some parts may be updated for clarity or corrections at any point.

+If you have suggestions for improvements, bug reports, or would just like to help address existing issues, we are always looking for help.
+You can contribute to the project through the <a href="https://github.com/mtgjson/mtgjson" target="_blank">MTGJSON Repository</a> or the <a href="https://github.com/mtgjson/mtgjson-website" target="_blank">Documentation Repository</a>.
+If you would like to help in other ways please consider donating to the project via <a href="https://www.paypal.me/Zachhalpern" class="link-inline-image paypal" target="_blank" rel="noreferrer noopener">PayPal</a> (one-time donation) or via <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> (recurring donations).

 ## 5.2.2

-Release Date: 2023-09-01
+Release Date: 2023-09-10

 ### Announcements

 **Welcome to v5.2.2!** With this update, we've put a large focus on Sealed Product, both from building it out and documentation.
-We have also added a few more new properties, new Data Models, Abstract Data Models, new files (including **AllPricesToday**!) and fixed some bugs.
+We have also added a few more new properties, new Data Models, new files (including **AllPricesToday**!) and fixed some bugs.
 As always, although this changelog does not reflect all the new sets and decks added, MTGJSON will continue to build frequently enough to capture all new products on a daily basis.
 We've also revamped our documentation a bit for more clarity.
-Abstract Data Models are now housed in all Data Models but are earmarked in the sidebar as being abstract.
-Also the [Data Models](/data-models/) page describes the differences.
+Abstract Data Models are now gone and all housed in the Data Models section with their own property definitions.

 ### Card Model